-This evidence reinforces the argument that Congress has authority to address Senate apportionment not only under the Fourteenth Amendment ("equal protection" for all citizens) but also under the Fifteenth Amendment (forbidding abridgement of the right to vote on the basis of "race" or "color").
-The reform addresses both problems at once.
+This evidence reinforces the argument that Congress has power to address Senate apportionment not only under the Fourteenth Amendment ("equal protection" for all citizens) but also under the Fifteenth Amendment (forbidding abridgment of the right to vote on the basis of "race" or "color").
+The legislative reform addresses both problems at once.